dwightwatson/dwightwatson.com-gatsby/src/markdown/122-changing-the-base-url-with-laravel-54-testing.md

 tags: ["laravel", "laravel 5", "php", "testing"]
 ---

-While upgrading my app from to Laravel 5.4 and replacing my &quot;BrowserKit&quot; style tests with the new evolution TestCase I ran into some trouble testing routes that came through on subdomains.
+While upgrading my app from to Laravel 5.4 and replacing my "BrowserKit" style tests with the new evolution TestCase I ran into some trouble testing routes that came through on subdomains.
 The tests that used to pass would now 404.
 Previously, I used this at the top of a test case to set the base URL (my API endpoint) so that the tests would run off it.

 ```php
 /**